They didn’t fit the typical millionaire profile.

 good flippin’ amazing financial habit, was the catalyst for them becoming millionaires.

-It doesn’t matter if your goal is to become debt free, increase your savings, or become millionaires; all off them require you have good financial habits.
+It doesn’t matter if your goal is to become debt-free, increase your savings, or become a millionaire; all of them require you to have good financial habits.

 Here are 27 that will enable you to set (and reach) your financial goals.